Arttuv/arttuv-website/src/content/writings/agile-still-relevant.md

 ---
 pubDate: "2024-07-22"
-title: "Agile - Still Relevant in 2024"
+title: "Agile - Still Relevant"
 tags: ["dev"]
 mastodon: "112840282925802410"
 summary: "It has been surprisingly common to see critique towards agile lately.
 I find it a bit odd, having seen the waterfall world and how much more humane agile has been.
 It can be easy to overlook how fundamental agile principles remain for surviving fast-paced, complex software projects."